 Represents Boehringer Ingelheim Pharmaceuticals in Knight v.
 Boehringer Ingelheim Pharmaceuticals, Inc. (4th Cir.
 Pending).
 The case involves an appeal of a $1.25 million jury verdict in a products liability case.

 Briefed and argued for four intervening Indian tribes in Brackeen v.
 Bernhardt, 2019 WL 3857613 (5th Cir.
 Aug.
 9, 2019).
 The case involved a constitutional challenge to the Indian Child Welfare Act under the due process, equal protection, and commerce clauses and the 10th amendment.
+After rehearing en banc was granted, the case was argued before the en banc Fifth Circuit in January 2020.

 Briefed for Ford in Philips v.
 Ford Motor Co., 726 F. App’x 608 (9th Cir.
 2018).
 Successfully defended the denial of class certification and summary judgment in a consumer fraud class action under California law.